 The Financial Times Tax Policy covers the core business principles we operate in relation to the management of UK and worldwide taxes.

 FT is the gold standard of global, quality journalism.
 We provide premium news and analysis to a growing audience of international decision makers.
 We have held true to our values of integrity, authority and independence for over 130 years, reporting without fear or favour on global business, finance and politics.
-We intend to ensure these core values remain consistent into the future, while making our journalism available across and increasing number of channels and formats.
+We intend to ensure these core values remain constant into the future, while making our journalism available across an increasing number of channels and formats.

 The principles that guide us in managing taxes at FT are: